Isleylee/OmeroImageManagement/README.rst

 pip install mysqlclient
 pip install captcha

 run the following commands in terminal python manage.py migrate python manage.py makemigrations to migrate the project

-run the project and visit localhost:8000/index to visit the main page You need to connect with Georgia Tech vpn to see the images
+run the project and visit localhost:8000/index to visit the main page.

+You need to connect with Georgia Tech vpn to see the images